Zenika/secret-sharing-plateform/README.md

 _You can find id and secret on the Auth0 dashboard in secret-sharing-plateform-POC app or ask Dreamlab_

-Run the `enable-oidc.sh` script to enable auth and create role The server should accept your request for authentication via oicd method via CLI or UI
+Run the `enable-oidc.sh` script to enable auth and create role.

+The server should accept your request for authentication via oicd method via CLI or UI

 ```